ZenyaIse/Cities-Skylines-Total-Autobudget/README.md

 Setting the minimum budget too low may cause the low land value issue.

 *Note 2*\
-Mod is trying to set the budget value so that there is at least one ambulance waiting in each of the hospitals and at least one hearse waiting in each of the deathcare facilities.
+Mod is trying to set the budget value so that there is at least one ambulance waiting in each of the hospitals, at least one medical helicopter waiting in each of the heli depots, and at least one hearse waiting in each of the deathcare facilities.

 ### Education